alex-abelson/QD-mapping/README.md

 ### Description
-This sofwtware package takes electron microscopy images of NP superlattices and generates a series of useful graphical and numerical outputs.
+This software package takes electron microscopy images of NP superlattices and generates a series of useful graphical and numerical outputs.
 There are three key components:

 1. Identify the x,y position of NPs in the image.
 This is achieved using two separate steps:
  - a) First, NPs are coarsely identified using a blob-detection algorithm in Sci-Kit image.